uspki/policies/certificate-policy.md

 In accordance with RFC 3647, this CP includes all nine sections of the RFC 3647 framework and an additional addendum with the certificate profiles.

-This document is based on the CA/Browser Forum Baseline Requirements, which is licensed under the Creative Commons Attribution 4.0 International License.
+This document is based on the CAB Forum Baseline Requirements, which is licensed under the Creative Commons Attribution 4.0 International License.
 All additions and modifications made to create this document are in the public domain as works of the U.S. Government, and copyright and related rights in the work are waived.

 ### 1.2.1.Revisions